titovskyi/ListOfProducts/README.md

 <br>
-1. Check token, if exist in DB, else auth page
+1. if token exist in localstarage but not in server. redirect to auth page
 <br>
 2. List details && update list
 <br>